jackw01/modular-mounts/README.md

 ![](img/GoProTubeMount.PNG)

-For attaching the GoPro screw mounts to round tubes (25 and 31.8mm)
+For attaching the GoPro screw mounts to round tubes (25 and 31.8mm) - requires M3 screws and nuts

 ### GoPro Ziptie Mount